Fermented Garlic and Ginger

 - 4.4 grams SKORDO Maine Sea Salt **Important!
 Make sure the salt is 2% of the total weight.

 - 1 crushed DeArbol Chile (optional)

-Lightly crush the garlic and ginger to release some of the enzymes.
+- Lightly crush the garlic and ginger to release some of the enzymes.
 Add the garlic and ginger to your jar.
-Weigh out your Maine Sea Salt and add this and the Pure and Raw honey to your garlic and ginger.
+Weigh out your Maine Sea Salt and add this plus the Pure and Raw Honey to your jarr.
 Mix all ingredients making sure to coat the ginger and garlic pieces.

 Make sure any jar you are using is food safe!
 Fermenting causes gas which could lead to some not so fun glass explosions.
 At SKORDO we love the Kilner and Weck jars - effective and look nice on your countertops!